hololandscape/blog/freesoftware/algorithm/prefix_sum_technique.md

 ## Prefix Sum

 A prefix sum is a sequence of partial sums of a given sequence.
+It can be calculated in sequential models of computation using the formula:

+$$yi=yi-l+xi$$

+to each output value in sequence order.

 ### Using accumulate